We Are Responding to

 How We're Helping the People of Jamaica

 As Hurricane Melissa approached the island, we reached out to our partners there—including Jamaica’s Ministry of Health and the National Healthcare Enhancement Foundation—to coordinate response efforts.
-We also reached out to local health and emergency partners, drawing on relationships built during our response to 2024’s Hurricane Beryl and during the extensive training we provided in early 2025 to healthcare leaders on mass casualty management and basic emergency care, which helped officials and clinicians better prepare for powerful storms like this.
+We also reached out to local health and emergency partners, drawing on relationships built during our response to 2024’s Hurricane Beryl and during the extensive training we provided in early 2025 to healthcare leaders on mass casualty management and basic emergency care, which helped officials and clinicians better prepare for powerful storms like Melissa.

 Your support is urgently needed to continue our response and ensure access to essential services for affected families in remote communities.
-We will report more on our response activities as the situation develops.
-Please check this page frequently for updates.

 Please Help Families Affected by the Hurricane